fadodo/fadodo/README.md

 ## 🚀 About Me

 - 📊 **Data Analyst with a strong analytical mindset**, experienced in transforming complex datasets into actionable insights.
-- 🤖 Passionate about extracting insights from data and making informed decisions.
+- 🔍 Skilled in **data wrangling, cleaning, and preprocessing** to ensure data accuracy and consistency.
+- 💻 Proficient in **Python, SQL, Pandas, Matplotlib, Seaborn, Plotly, and more**.
+- 🤖 Applied **machine learning models** to solve business problems, leveraging techniques such as regression, classification, and clustering.
 - 📡 Experienced in working with **spatial databases, GIS tools, and remote sensing data**.
-- 💻 Proficient in **Python, SQL, Pandas, Matplotlib, Seaborn, Plotly, and more**.
+- 🛰️ Previously worked in **Earth Observation**, utilizing satellite imagery and geospatial data for environmental analysis.
-- 📚 Always learning new technologies and techniques to enhance data-driven decision-making.
+- 📚 Always learning new technologies and techniques to enhance **data-driven decision-making**.

 ---